evrythng/examples/customer-solutions/consumer-engagement/scanning-app/README.md

 ## Usage

-1. Go to the address suggested by `SimpleHTTPServer`, usuallt `0.0.0.0:8000`.
+1. Go to the address suggested by `SimpleHTTPServer`, usually `0.0.0.0:8000`.
 2. Click the button to submit a picture to scan.
 3. Monitor the browser developer tools to see the results.